pion/turn/docs/adr/2026-08-14-cut-and-stabilize-plan.md

 ### Slice 1 — Replace inherited CI with the fork-owned portfolio gate

 **What it delivers:** All ten inherited pion workflow configs removed; a fork-owned CI gate per the portfolio standard (`standardize-github-ci` flow, implementation approved by this plan) covering build, format, lint/vet, race tests, and dependency hygiene; plus a fuzz job running the three existing `internal/proto` fuzz targets with a bounded per-target fuzztime.
 All jobs green on the current full (pre-cut) tree.
-Dependency-update automation (Renovate) remains functional — D2's security posture depends on that flow.
+Dependency-update automation functions fork-owned via the portfolio-standard Dependabot config (`.github/dependabot.yml`) — D2's security posture depends on that flow.
+(Re-audited 2026-08-14: the inherited Renovate coupling was never functional on this fork — zero Actions runs, no Renovate PRs or dashboard issue, and `renovate-go-sum-fix` requires a pion-org secret absent here — so there is nothing to preserve; Dependabot is the portfolio vehicle, per wiremux precedent.)

 **Existing-work disposition:** new slice.
 The inherited configs are auto-synced upstream copies, not fork work; none is retained.